ditsmod/monorepo/README.md

 All packages are located in `packages/*` and are serviced by [lerna](https://github.com/lerna/lerna) and [yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/).

-So you need to do:
+From start you need to do:

 ```bash
 yarn install